-This widespread Bornean endemic is present in relatively steep terrain from 150-1,500m asl.
+This Bornean endemic is known from throughout Kalimantan (Indonesia), Brunei, and Sabah and Sarawak (Malaysia).
+It is present in relatively steep terrain from 150–2,200 m asl.

 Habitat and Ecology

-Adults can be found on the floor and herb stratum of rainforests.
+Adults can be found on the floor and herb stratum of lowland and montane rainforests.
+It has also been recorded from old secondary forest and selectively logged forest (Inger et al. 2017), provided that clear water is maintained and available (P. Yambun pers. comm.
+January 2018).
 It requires small, clear, rocky-bottomed streams to breed in, an environment that persists only where forest cover is intact.
 Larvae live in torrents, clinging to rocks and feeding on lithophytes.
-This species is unable to adapt to modified habitats.

-This species is known to occur in several protected areas, including in Sabah and Sarawak.
-However, in Kalimantan, the existing forest preserves and parks are not well protected.
+This species is known to occur in several protected areas throughout Borneo.
+In Sabah, it occurs in many well-protected areas, including Kinabalu and Crocker Range National Parks, Danum Valley Conservation Area, Tawau Hills Park, and Imbak Canyon Conservation Area.
+However, in Kalimantan, some of the existing forest preserves and parks are not well protected as local use of the forests causes degradation.

 Red List Status